ory/docs/docs/kratos/concepts/index.md

 - Small runtime footprint with an about five (5) MB binary running on all operating systems without any system, library, or VM dependencies;
 - Fully virtualized in a fifteen (15) MB Docker image;
-- Easy to manage with exactly one binary for the server and the cli;
+- Easy to manage with one binary for the server and the cli;
 - Run-time orchestration using the latest Kubernetes providing fast and easy to use [Helm charts](https://github.com/ory/k8s);
 - Horizontal scaling with no etcd key value store or memcached or adjacent tool